Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 Step-by-Step Instructions to Remove the Backing Paper

-- Verify that you’re working on a spotless, dry platform to stop any grime adhering to the sticky side of the decal.
+- Verify that you’re working on a spotless, dry platform to stop any grime from adhering to the sticky side of the decal.

 - Position the decal flat on this platform with the backing paper oriented upwards.